CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

 - **Task List** – with this option, it is possible to customize columns by adding Task By Resource using a database query (created in SAP Business One Query Generator).

-- **Step by Step Issue From Production** – checking this option determines whether putting in data for an issue from production (Item, Batch, localization, Quantity) is performed step by step (one form for one type of data, accepting data in one form leads to a next one) or in just one dialogue box.
+- **Step-by-Step Issue From Production** – checking this option determines whether putting in data for an issue from production (Item, Batch, localization, Quantity) is performed step-by-step (one form for one type of data, accepting data in one form leads to the next one) or in just one dialogue box.

 - **Get Date and Time for Operations from Database Server** – defines whether the date and time are taken from a database server or a terminal on which CompuTec PDC is installed.
 The purpose of the function: in many cases, SAP Business One is installed on one server and CompuTec PDC on another machine, e.g., a mobile device or industrial PC.
 Date and time can be set up differently on two machines, causing inconsistencies in Time Bookings recorded through CompuTec PDC.